koii-network/docs/quickstart/command-line-tool/task-node-cli.md

 # Task Node CLI

-The task node CLI is a helpful tool used by node operators for 4 different reasons:
+Operations that can be done in the Task Node CLI include:

-- Create a task staking wallet
+- Creating a task staking wallet
-- Create a distribution wallet
+- Creating a distribution wallet
-- Stake tokens on a task
+- Staking tokens on a task
-- Show all tasks
+- Getting a list of all tasks

 The staking CLI can be started by running the command `yarn stake` in the root directory of the task node.
 The steps are: